Digital Internships through the Department of Religious Studies

 The Department of Religious Studies offers a series of digital internship opportunities to undergraduate students.
 These internships, which are offered through the Iranian Studies Initiative, pair students with nonprofit NGOs that work on issues of women and children in this country and abroad.
 Our focus has historically been on Iran and the Middle East, however, in recent years we have expanded the program to include other countries in Asia, Africa, and Latin America as well as the diaspora communities in the US and Europe.

 The internship will be for one quarter but may be extended for up to three quarters.
 Each quarter students are expected to devote six (6) hours a week to the internship.
 Students sign up for either RGST 98 (if they are second year students) or RGST 198 (if they are third and fourth-year students).
-They must also participate in 1-2 workshops during the quarter to increase their relevant technical skills, and in order to better help the agency to which they have been assigned.
+They must also participate in one workshop during the quarter to increase their relevant technical skills, and in order to better help the agency to which they have been assigned.
 Students turn in weekly reports, as well as a final report of their internship.
 Upon successful completion of the internship, students receive four (4) credits and a letter grade.

 Frequently asked questions: